 The visit of the wise men to the newborn Christ is one of the more intriguing aspects of the Christmas story.
 The story is described only in St Matthew’s gospel.
 He tells us that a group of wise men, or ‘Magi’, came from the east to worship the infant king of the Jews.

 It was the appearance of a mysterious star that motivated them to travel to Jerusalem.
-After meeting the scheming King Herod, they were directed to look for him in Bethlehem, since this was where the promised Messiah would be born (Micah 5:1-2).
+After meeting the scheming King Herod, they were directed to look for the child in Bethlehem, since this was where the promised Messiah would be born (Micah 5:1-2).
 On arrival in the town, the star led them to the house in which the Holy Family was staying.
 On entering, they knelt down in adoration before the baby, presenting him with various gifts.